 There are various factors that influence the multiplier of a commercial property.
 These include, among others, the location of the property, the size and features of the premises, the rent amount, and the demand for commercial properties in the area.

 To accurately determine the multiplier of a commercial property, these factors must be carefully considered.
-This can be done through comprehensive market analysis and an appraisal of comparable properties in the area.
+This can be done through comprehensive market analysis and an appraisal of comparable properties in the vicinity.

-The return is an important indicator when valuing commercial properties.
-It indicates how much income a property can generate in relation to its value.
+The return is an important indicator in the valuation of commercial real estate.
+It indicates how much return a property can generate in relation to its value.

 The return is calculated based on the income value and market value of a property.
-The higher the return of a commercial property, the more attractive it is to potential investors.
+The higher the return on a commercial property, the more attractive it is to potential investors.

 There are various methods for calculating the return on commercial properties.
 A common method is the gross rental yield, which considers rental income in relation to the market value of the property.